-The current observation run O4 started on May 24th 2023 and should lasting until the end of the year 2024.
+The current observation run O4 started on May 24th 2023 and should lasting until mid 2025 (divided into O4a, 24/5/23--16/1/24 and O4b 10/4/24--ongoing).

 Within the field of gravitational wave physics my line of research aims at maximizing the physics and astrophysics output of detections, which depends critically on faithful gravitational waveforms.